solliancenet/FoundationaLLM_Copilot_Workshop/Lab2/readme.md

 5- **Agent Dropdown**: This is where you can select the agent you want to interact with.
 You can select from a list of agents that are available to you.

 6- **Send Button**: This is the button you will click to send your question to the agent.

+## Task 2: Chat with an Agent
+In this Task we will start a chat session with an agent in the chat portal.
+Select an agent from the dropdown and type multiple questions, one by one.
+Click the send button to send each question to the agent and observe the response.

+1- **Select Agent**: Click on the dropdown and select an agent from the list.
+You can select `Monica` for this task.

+2- **Type Question**: In the chat user prompt, type a question for the agent.
+You can ask anything you like.
+Example: `Why is the sky blue?`  just to get a feel for the interaction.

+3- **Try the following prompts (questions)**:

+### Code Interpreter with OpenAI Assistant

+- Write a Python function that reverses the string that was passed into it
+- Execute this code with the following input: "Hello, FoundationaLLM!!!"
+- Click on the `analysis` hyperlink to view the code that was executed in the sandbox/secure environment
+- Create a reverse.py file that contains the function code
+- Click on the `analysis`hyperlink to view the code that executed to generate the file, download and show the file.